openmobilityfoundation/curb-data-specification/metrics/README.md

 There are two different endpoints that are part of the Metrics API:

-  - A [Activities](#curb-event) is information about an activity that occurs near, at, or within a pre-defined curb area.
+  - [Activities](#curb-event) is information about an activity that occurs near, at, or within a pre-defined curb area.
 Activities is a subset of items from the Events API.
 Activities is *optional* within Metrics.
-  - A [Aggregates](#status) is aggregated counts and methodology of curb events.
+  - [Aggregates](#status) is aggregated counts and methodology of curb events.
 Aggregates is *optional* within Metrics.

 # Table of Contents